bprager/mini-context-sphere/docs/pipeline.md

 # Data pipeline and hypergraph

-This document describes the data pipeline that turns user provided markdown into a SQLite based hypergraph knowledge base, using a SQLite graph extension, and optionally into the SQLite snapshot used by the runtime backend.
+This document describes the data pipeline that turns user provided markdown into a SQLite based hypergraph knowledge base, and optionally into the SQLite snapshot used by the runtime backend.
 The pipeline is small, easy to customize and optional, so the core starter remains minimal.

 ______________________________________________________________________